 How to nurture and keep a vital and creative work environment (thanks to Dan Abrahams for the present).

 There's Always Something to Do

 A very instructive book by a great Canadian Value investor.
 The important issue is that there is always something to do and somewhere in the world to invest.

 It is a basic book by a theoretical eminence of the “Value” world: Bruce Greenwald.
 It teaches to value companies from almost zero.

 Applied Value Investing

 This book follows up the previous one with practical valuation examples.

 Very up to date mid 80s assessment of the reasons why people are more and more a crowd… (thanks to Milo Jones for the tip).

-A “different” book (thanks to Guy Spier for the book).
+A “different” book on marketing (thanks to Guy Spier for the book).

 An all time classic, timeless philosphy which can also be applied to most aspects in life (including investing, especially being an Activist).